Weight Loss Treatment

 11. Why do I have to get bloodwork done to begin this medication?

-Bloodwork is crucial for us to ensure that we can safely prescribe Semaglutide.
+Bloodwork is crucial for us to ensure that we can safely prescribe Semaglutide or Tirzepatide.
 This, like any medication, has the potential for side effects and can place stress on your body.
 By utilizing a comprehensive panel of labs, we can get substantive information about the status of multiple organs and about how your body works together as a whole.

 12. Does titrating this medication help mitigate side effects?